-This is the fourth video in our five-part Get Started With Pi series.
+This is the fourth video in our 2013 five-part series Get Started With Pi for Raspberry Pi 2..

 Using External Controls and your Pi

 Although this project does require some programming, you don’t need to know how to program to follow along with this video.
 The code you need is available for download below on this page.

 |You’ll need to take the Raspberry Pi out of its case to access the GPIO Pins.
 GPIO stands for “General Purpose Input Output” and you’ll find this method of interacting with the Pi is used in a lot of projects that can be found on element14 in our Raspberry Pi Projects.|

 GPIO pins are “generic” – they can be used as input or output devices – and can be controlled with programs running on your Raspberry Pi.